elleracompany/craft-cookie-consent/FEATURES.md

 View what visitors are accepting, and have the information ready in your database if you need to prove consent.

 ![Overview](https://raw.githubusercontent.com/elleracompany/craft-cookie-consent/master/docs/overview.png)

+## Acknowledgements
+Plugin Icon designed by Trinh Ho from Flaticon